waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v12.0)
+# Gem's Strategic Journal (v14.0)

 ## I. Core Principles & Lessons Learned
-- **Progression Over Perfection:** A working-but-imperfect tool is better than no progress.
+- **Refine, Don't Discard:** An underperforming tool needs to be fixed, not abandoned.
+A working-but-imperfect tool is better than no progress.
 - **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
 - **Trust, but REFINE:** Trust agent outputs as a starting point, but ALWAYS verify their performance.
-An underperforming agent is a signal to refine it, not abandon it.
+- **Trust the Game State:** If `Reachable Unseen Tiles` is not empty, that is the path.
+Do not declare a dead end prematurely.

 ## II.
 Game Mechanics & Battle Intel
 - **Level Caps:** 0 badges: 12, 1 badge: 21, 2 badges: 24, 3 badges: 35.